 Ambrose stepped into a hot shower to wake himself up fully before he got dressed in a pair of jeans, a dark red sweater, and a black leather jacket that had been a gift when he had left home.
 He shoved his fingers through his hair to make it presentable now that it was dry and then snagged his duffle bag.
-He passed from his room and through the livingroom, waving at one roommate who had just stumbled up and who barely acknowleged him.
+He passed from his room and through the living room, waving at one roommate who had just stumbled up and who barely acknowledged him.

-Ambrose was soon slidding into the front of his car after tossing the duffle in the back seat.
+Ambrose was soon sliding into the front of his car after tossing the duffle in the back seat.
 He turned the key and before long he was lost in the gentle flow of traffic that rose in the early morning of St. Augustine.

 The drive went smoothly for a few hours.
 It was somewhere near the border between Florida and Georgia that he paused at a McDonalds.
 McDonalds seemed to exist everywhere no matter what.
 He stepped into the fast food place.
 He had wanted out of the car for a few minutes to stretch his legs and to use the bathroom.
 The bathroom was blessedly clean.
 Then he went to order food.